emilybstevens/CXR-ML/README.md

 Although there are other base models such as the [MobileNetV2](https://ai.googleblog.com/2018/04/mobilenetv2-next-generation-of-on.html) exist that can probably better classify the images efficiently without much computing power, the current model provides a framework to understand the basis of a simple convolutional neural network.
 Iterations of convolution and pooling layers leading to a flattened tensor that can be runthrough a traditional neural network to an output layer provides various points of modifications to optimize the model.
 Due to the size of the dataset, each training round can become memory intensive.
 Especially considering that the current model is not optimized to have sufficient dropout of neurons that can help with memory requirements.
 More epochs is necessary as the accuracy of the model during the training process was seen to be improving.
 Convolutional neural networks are ideal for image analysis especially when it comes to multilabel classification as there is very little need to pre-process the data.
 The Image data itself can be processed upon creating a generator instance that can modify the image accordingly to help the neural network digest the information.

+### Explanation of Changes in Model Choice
+No changes in model choice were made.
+### Description of Model Training, Current and Future
+### Description of Current Accuracy Score

 ## Dashboard